James Marjoribanks: Belgium (1965–1971)

 Marjoribanks was appointed Knight Commander of the Order of St Michael and St George (KCMG) in 1965 and also appointed Ambassador to the European Economic Community (EEC) and its sister communities in Brussels.
 He occupied this post during the protracted negotiations that eventually led to Britain's acceptance into the EEC.
 On 12 May 1967 he presented Britain's ultimately successful application to Renaat Van Elslande, who was in charge of the Presidency of the Council of the European Union.
 Most of the time, he worked for either the Labour Foreign Secretary Michael Stewart or George Brown (both of whom regarded him as suitable for this critical post).
-Finally, he worked for the Conservative Foreign Secretary Sir Alec Douglas-Home.
+Finally, he worked for the Conservative Foreign Secretary Alec Douglas-Home.
 Marjoribanks and the various Foreign Secretaries succeeded in coming up with new ways of approaching the negotiations for Britain's entry into the EEC.
 General Charles de Gaulle raised numerous objections to Britain's entry which Marjoribanks and the Foreign Secretary of the time were able to overcome.
 Marjoribanks worked consistently at making useful contacts within the EEC and then astutely advised Whitehall on developments which might affect Britain's application to enter the Common Market.

 In 1971, he retired at the official Foreign Office retirement age of 60 but made no secret of his regret at having to leave the negotiations a year and a half before their final successful outcome.
 He was widely respected in Brussels and some of the complements he got from his contemporaries when he retired were – best person to manage the British Foreign Secretary George Brown (who was notorious for his temper and rudeness); – loyal, lucid and clear-thinking (France's chief negotiator Jean Marc Boegner); and – an extremely good and skilful negotiator (British Prime Minister Ted Heath).